Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Sputum can be stored for 2 hours at room temperature and for 24 hours in the refrigerator.
 When collecting sputum, the patient should not mix mucus and saliva in the mouth.
 Sputum, consisting of saliva and food particles, is not examined.

-Children under 1 year old older children adults
+Children under 1 year Older children Adults

-bifidobacteria 10 10 – 10 11 10 9 – 10 10 10 8 – 10 10
+Bifidobacteria 10 10 – 10 11 10 9 – 10 10 10 8 – 10 10

-lactobacilli 10 6 – 10 7 10 7 – 10 8 10 6 – 10 8
+Lactobacilli 10 6 – 10 7 10 7 – 10 8 10 6 – 10 8

 Escherichia 10 6 – 10 7 10 7 – 10 8 10 6 – 10 8

-Bacteroids 10 7 – 10 8 10 7 – 10 8 10 7 – 10 8
+Bacteroides 10 7 – 10 8 10 7 – 10 8 10 7 – 10 8

-Peptostreptococci 10 3 – 10 5 10 5 – 10 6 10 5 – 10 6
+Peptostreptococcus 10 3 – 10 5 10 5 – 10 6 10 5 – 10 6

 Enterococci 10 5 – 10 7 10 5 – 10 8 10 5 – 10 8